plexdrive/plexdrive/README.md

     	The number of threads to use for downloading chunks (default 2) --chunk-size string
-    	The size of each chunk that is downloaded (units: B, K, M, G) (default "10M") -c, --config string
+    	The size of each chunk that is downloaded (units: B, K, M, G) (default "10M") --client-id string
+    	The client-id of your Google Drive API --client-secret string
+    	The client-secret of your Google Drive API
+  -c, --config string
     	The path to the configuration directory (default "~/.plexdrive") -o, --fuse-options string